 Reside and work in Canada

 One of the friendliest and safest countries in the world, Canada offers its permanent residents an exceptional quality of life.
-As a permanent residence card holder, you can move freely across provinces in the country.
+As a PR card holder, you can move freely across provinces in the country.
 Once you become a permanent resident in Canada, you also have access to many investment and work opportunities in the Canadian economy.

 Inclusion of family members